adrimayy/aStarAlgorithm/README.md

 ## Features

-- **Interactive Visualization**: Watch the A* algorithm navigate through obstacles and find the shortest path.
+- **Interactive Visualization**: Watch the A* algorithm navigate through obstacles to find the shortest path.
-- **Heuristic-Based Calculations**: The algorithm uses the Euclidean distance heuristic for accurate pathfinding.
+- **Heuristic-Based Calculations**: Uses the Euclidean distance heuristic for accurate pathfinding.
-- **Step-by-Step Explanation**: Visual feedback explains each step, including calculations for costs and heuristic values.
+- **Step-by-Step Explanation**: Visual feedback explains each step, including cost and heuristic calculations.
-- **Obstacle Randomization**: Each run generates a unique grid with obstacles, guaranteeing a clear path from start to end.
+- **Obstacle Randomization**: Each run generates a unique grid with obstacles, ensuring a clear path from start to end.
-- **Clear and Simple Interface**: Clean layout and color-coded grid for easy understanding.
+- **Clear and Simple Interface**: A clean layout with a color-coded grid for easy understanding.

 ## Technologies Used

 - **HTML5** and **CSS3**: For structuring and styling the interface.
 - **JavaScript**: Core logic for the A* algorithm and visualization.
-- **Canvas API**: Used for rendering the grid and visualization on the screen.
+- **Canvas API**: Used to render the grid and visualization on the screen.

 ## Screenshots